2025 ICD-10-CM Diagnosis Code D50

-D50 - Iron deficiency anemia
+Iron deficiency anemia

-Long Description: | Iron deficiency anemia |
+- Iron deficiency anemia

-Status: | Not Valid for Submission |
+- Not Valid for Submission

-D50 is a non-specific and non-billable ICD-10 code code, consider using a code with a higher level of specificity for a diagnosis of iron deficiency anemia.
-The code is not specific and is NOT valid for the year 2023 for the submission of HIPAA-covered transactions.
+D50 is a non-specific and non-billable diagnosis code code, consider using a code with a higher level of specificity for a diagnosis of iron deficiency anemia.
+The code is not specific and is NOT valid for the year 2025 for the submission of HIPAA-covered transactions.
 Category or Header define the heading of a category of codes that may be further subdivided by the use of 4th, 5th, 6th or 7th characters.

-Specific Coding for Iron deficiency anemia
+Specific Coding Applicable to Iron deficiency anemia

 Non-specific codes like D50 require more digits to indicate the appropriate level of specificity.
-Consider using any of the following ICD-10 codes with a higher level of specificity when coding for iron deficiency anemia:
+Consider using any of the following ICD-10-CM codes with a higher level of specificity when coding for iron deficiency anemia:

 Tabular List of Diseases and Injuries

-The Tabular List of Diseases and Injuries is a list of ICD-10 codes, organized "head to toe" into chapters and sections with coding notes and guidance for inclusions, exclusions, descriptions and more.
-The following references are applicable to this diagnosis code:
+The following annotation back-references are applicable to this diagnosis code.
+The Tabular List of Diseases and Injuries is a list of ICD-10-CM codes, organized "head to toe" into chapters and sections with coding notes and guidance for inclusions, exclusions, descriptions and more.

 Includes